insideItself/404state_key_storage/README.md

 4. Create `.env`-file in main project directory that will contains project credentials.
 Use file `.env.EXAMPLE` as example.
 5. Create directory for your database on VDS, for example `/opt/database_for_project`, specify path to database in `.env` file, give permission to postgres user to operate this directory with: `sudo chown -R 999:999 /opt/database_for_project`
 6. Set up a domain for your server IP-address.
-7. Run project using command `docker compose -f docker-compose.yml up -d --build --scale app=1`.
+7. Run project using command `docker compose -f docker-compose.yml up -d --build --scale app=1 app nginx-proxy letsencrypt database`.
 Use app=number to specify number of web-servers that you want to use.
 8. Stop project using command `docker compose -f docker-compose.yml down` if necessary.
+9. Run tests using `docker compose -f docker-compose.yml run --rm tests` or using `python3 -m pytest -vv` command with your local python interpreter.

 ---